UpInStratosphere/LC-Bank/Algo_notes/Graph.md

     }

     //merge nodes if they are in separate sets. do nothing already in the same set.
+O(Log*(V))
+    //merge sets by changing the rep of one group to the rep of the other group's rep.
+    //But doesn't necessarily align all the merged set's node's rep to the same rep.
-O(Log*(V)) bool merge(int x, int y){ //O(log*(V))
+    //components are updated, but not all the nodes in the merged set will have the same parent via merge function alone bool merge(int x, int y){ //O(log*(V))
         type rootx = findParent(x);
         type rooty = findParent(y);

         if (rootx == rooty) return false;

-        //merge sets by changing the rep of one group to the rep of the other group's rep. But doesn't necessarily align all the merged set's node's rep to the same rep. This is why we need to call find parent function for each node to align the rep node to get the total count of each node rep when we need the max rep count. if (rank[rootx] > rank[rooty])
+        //only reset the parent node for the set's rep node if (rank[rootx] > rank[rooty])
             parent[rooty] = rootx;
         else if (rank[rootx] < rank[rooty])